-Constraints is not a desirable think but it still exists.
+Constraints are not a desirable think but it still exists.
 Sometimes it is the demanded by the Clients as well as they need a specific area on that date in any case.
 Check the contract and act is there.
 On the other hand, if Contractor make it at its own then don’t accept until a proper reason is provided by.

-Sometimes Contractor wants to complete the project before time in that case he may use this kind of stuff to avoid overhead cost later on.
+Sometimes Contractor wants to complete the project before time, in that case, he may use this kind of stuff to avoid overhead cost later on.

 Contract Milestones should be constrained as Finish On or Before to calculate Backward Pass Calculations.

-Plan should be able to show Manpower flow & requirements at any given time.
+A plan should be able to show Manpower flow & requirements at any given time.

 It is may be done through activity codes or else but must be identified parties like Civil, Electrical, Mechanical, Architectural, Contractors, etc.